 In acute overdose, a curare-like action may occur in which neuromuscular blockade leading to muscular weakness, including paralysis, where artificial respiration and mechanical ventilation in patients whose code status/advanced directive/POLST allows will need to be instituted and maintained until effective respiratory action returns.

-Few randomized clinical trials to effectively compare the antisialogogues exist and therefore, an interdisciplinary effort must be made to coordinate the highest level of care for each patient.
+Few randomized clinical trials to effectively compare the antisialogogues exist and therefore, an interprofessional effort must be made to coordinate the highest level of care for each patient.
 Individualizing each patient and prioritizing symptom relief to provide supportive care at the end of life must be discussed to improve patient safety and enhance patient-centered care.
 Coordinating end of life care with antisialogogues may at times appear to be a clinically challenging pathophysiological endeavor.
 Nursing interventions alone have demonstrated significant improvement in death rattle therapy; nurses can monitor the patient's response as well as check for adverse events, and report to the prescriber.
 Pharmacists are also essential personnel in planning such interventions; they can assist the prescriber in agent selection, verify dosing, and counsel the patient and/or family regarding the purpose of the drug.
 Taking an interprofessional team to use supportive care strategies given the above information remains the best holistic and integrated approach to help achieve the best outcome for the patient and the patient's family near the end of life.
 [Level V]

 |||van Esch HJ,Geijteman ECT,van der Rijt CCD, Response to "Hyoscine Butylbromide for the Management of Death Rattle: Sooner Rather Than Later".
 Journal of pain and symptom management.
 2019 Apr [PubMed PMID: 30660674]|